Global trends on trade credit insurance

 Say you want to conduct business on a credit basis, with a customer, it would be prudent to consider trade credit insurance, particularly if it is an unknown customer, high risk or volatile economic climate.
 Trade credit insurance can help you improve the profitability of your business.

-At Credit Guarantee, we believe Small Businesses and Entrepreneurs are the future of Africa’s economic stability, hence we support their future of Small Businesses in Africa.
-Contact us and get protection against non-payment for your SME today.
+We believe small businesses and entrepreneurs are the future of Africa’s economic stability, hence we support their future of Small Businesses in Africa.

 Companies ranked business interruption as the lead threat, volatile markets came in second place and cyber threats was third on the list globally.
 It is interesting to note however, that cyber threats rose to second place across the Americas and Europe and the top risk in Germany, the Netherlands, South Africa and the UK.